tim50687/What_I_Learned/database_systems/Normalization.md

 A condition where A, B, and C are attributes of a relation such that if A → B and B → C, then C is transitively dependent on A via B. (provided that A is not funcitonally dependent on B or C)

+## The process of Normalization

+### First Normal Form (1NF)

+- flatten the structure of the relation, so that each tuple contains only a single value for each attribute.

+A relation is in 1NF if it contains no repeating groups of attributes.
+A repeating group is an attributes or a gorup of attributes, within a table that occurs with multiple values for a single occurence of the nominated key attribute for that table.

+### Second Normal Form (2NF)

+- remove partial dependencies

+A relation that  is in first normal form and every non-candidate-key attribute is fully functionally dependent on the primary key.

+### Third Normal Form (3NF)

+- remove transitive dependencies

+A relation that is in first and second normal form and in which no non-candidate-key attribute is transitively dependent on the primary key.